-Finally, to synchronize the pose representation computed via the conditioned block $B$ with that learned by the encoder $E$, we minimize the cosine distance between $\vb*{z}_{o,p}$ and $\vb*{z}_p$ during the training stage: In summary, our total training loss combines the reconstruction loss (Eq.~\ref{eq:loss_recon}), the contrastive loss for shape representation learning (Eq.~\ref{eq:loss_shape}) and the synchronization loss to match the pose representations from $B$ and $E$ (Eq.~\ref{eq:loss_pose}), with two hyperparameter $\lambda_1,\lambda_2$ to weight different terms:
+To synchronize the pose representation computed via the conditional block with that learned by the encoder, we minimize the cosine distance between $\vb*{z}_{o,p}$ and $\vb*{z}_p$ during training:

+In summary, our total training loss combines the reconstruction loss (Eq.~(\ref{eq:loss_recon})), the contrastive loss for shape space (Eq.~(\ref{eq:loss_shape})) and the synchronization loss between pose representations from $B$ and $E$ (Eq.~(\ref{eq:loss_pose})), with weights $\lambda_1,\lambda_2$: